Nobody likes to discipline their child.

 If things get ratty, reach for them.
 Have a gentle chat, read a book: do something quiet.
 Let them know that their behavior was not acceptable, and then work with them.

-Time outs can make a child feel incredibly rejected or frustrated and whilst it might work at that moment, in the long run, you aren’t giving your child the empathy or calm time they actually need.
+Time outs can make a child feel rejected or frustrated.
+Whilst it might work at that moment, in the long run, you aren’t giving your child the empathy or calm time they actually need.

 Let Nature Be The Consequence

 Letting nature be the consequence is sometimes a swift lesson learned.
 If she wants her sandals on, let her.
-Even if you have told her how wet her feet will get.
-She will very quickly learn that you were right by her own admission and actions rather than through you telling her what to do, and it is doubtful she will do it again.
+Even if you have told her how wet her feet would get.

-If they cannot find it within them to do their homework, or if they were too busy playing games to finish it, let them into school and explain themselves to somebody other than you.
+If they cannot find it within them to do their homework or are too busy playing games to finish it, let them go to school and explain why.

-When your child behaves negatively more than positively, it is important to zone in on those good times – that is ‘positive discipline’ in a nutshell.
+When your child behaves negatively more than positively, it is important to zone in on those good times – positive discipline in a nutshell.

-Focusing on appropriate behavior and praising that or letting them know how much we appreciated it, can make a huge difference.
+Focusing on appropriate behavior and praising that or letting them know how much we appreciated it could make a huge difference.
 You are shifting your focus onto the things your child is doing right instead of wrong.
 This is called positive reinforcement.

 How To Use Positive Discipline

-It’s a bit of an overhaul if you have gone down the traditional discipline route, to suddenly change tactics and introduce positive discipline techniques to bring on good behavior.
+If you have gone down the traditional discipline route, it’s an overhaul to change tactics to a positive discipline technique.

 It involves a brand new set of thoughts and beliefs and putting them into practice.